 Did you know?

-If you don't have Higher Level Mathematics, then you can join the course BEng in Computer and Electronic Engineering (CAO Code: SG337).
-From this, you can then progress into year 3 of the BEng in Electronics and Self-driving technologies.
+If you don't have Higher Level Mathematics, then you can join SG337 BEng in Electronic and Computer Engineering.
+From this, you can then progress into Year Three of the BEng (Hons) in Electronics and Self-driving technologies.

 In third year, students go on a six-month work placement where they get to put their newly acquired skills into practise.
 Students can apply to complete their work placement in Kempten University in Germany, who have close links with car manufacturers such as BMW.